stanford-rc/globus.stanford.edu/server/install.md

 at least going to be behind a host firewall.
 For Globus Connect Server to work, certain inbound and outbound ports will need to be opened.

-If you filter _inbound_ traffic, here is what you will need to open:
+If you filter _inbound_ traffic, here is what you will need to open (the zone names are for systems behind a network firewall):

 {% include info-box.html
    header="Don't forget the network firewall"